26th February, 2018

 Amanda Feilding initiated her collaboration with David Nutt in 2005, when he was at the University of Bristol.
 When he moved to Imperial College London in 2009, they founded and became co-directors of what is now called the Beckley/Imperial Psychedelic Research Programme.
 Amanda is founder and director of the Beckley Foundation, and Prof. Nutt is currently the Edmond J. Safra Professor of Neuropsychopharmacology and director of the Neuropsychopharmacology Unit in the Division of Brain Sciences at Imperial College London.

 Robin Carhart-Harris joined the Beckley/Imperial Psychedelic Research Programme in 2009 as Lead Investigator.
-He has a degree in Psychology, MA in Psychoanalysis, and PhD in the field of Psychopharmacology, and is currently a Research Associate in the Neuropsychopharmacology Unit in the Division of Brain Sciences at Imperial College London.
+He has a degree in Psychology, MA in Psychoanalysis, and PhD in the field of Psychopharmacology, and is currently the Director and Head of Centre at the Imperial College Centre for Psychedelic Research.

 Mendel Kaelen is a Beckley/Imperial Research Programme Fellow, having been a PhD student in the Neuropsychopharmacology Unit in the Division of Brain Sciences at Imperial College London.
 In our LSD study, Mendel lead the investigation into the interaction between LSD and music and the implications this has for psychedelic-assisted psychotherapy.

-Eline Haijen did her bachelor degree in psychology from 2012 to 2015 at Maastricht University.
-She then completed a research master in Cognitive and Clinical neuroscience in 2017, during which she joined the Beckley/Imperial research team for a 9-month internship.
-She will co-ordinate the Beckley/Imperial microdosing study.
+Eline Haijen did her bachelors degree in Psychology from Maastricht University from 2012 to 2015.
+She then completed a research masters in Cognitive and Clinical Beuroscience in 2017, during which she joined the Beckley/Imperial research team for a 9-month internship.
+She has coordinated the Beckley/Imperial microdosing study.

 Taylor Lyons began her PhD at Imperial College in 2015.
 She is working within the Centre for Neuropsychopharmacology and the Laboratory for Neuronal Circuit Dynamics to investigate the effects of psychedelic compounds on the brain by using optogenetic and neuroimaging techniques.
-As part of the Beckley/Imperial Research Programme, she will soon start a study using functional brain imaging to examine the acute and potential longer-term effects of psilocybin on brain function, anatomy and psychology.
+As part of the Beckley/Imperial Research Programme, she examines the acute and potential longer-term effects of psilocybin on brain function, anatomy and psychology.

 Tobias Buchborn is a postdoctoral fellow working with the Beckley/Imperial Psychedelic Research Programme in the laboratory of Prof Thomas Knöpfel.
 Using optogenetics he explores the molecular biology of psychedelics and its translation into behavioural changes.
 He will lead the upcoming project using optogenetic electrophysiology to study the effects of LSD on neural function and brain vasculature.